 Though founded as a city in 1875 by European-Americans, Orlando History is as old as the Seminole nation, who inhabited the area many centuries earlier.
 Shortly after the Civil War, newly freed African-Americans sealed here as well.
-Seems normal for America, but there was more than first meets the eye.
+Seems normal for America, but there was more than meets the eye.

 The African-American presence in this region began when the Spanish controlled Central and North Florida from the 18th through early 19th century.
-Many people of African descent coexisted peacefully with indigenous Seminoles and the Spaniard soldiers.
+Many people of African descent coexisted peacefully with indigenous Seminoles and Spaniard soldiers.
 Using their agrarian skills, Africans were among the earliest citrus-crop farmers of the region.
 Relatively blissful coexistence ended when Spain ceded official control of the region to America in 1821.

 Wars with the Seminoles allowed European-Americans to gain control of arable land, but never the swamps of Central Florida and South Florida where free African-Americans and Seminoles retreated.
-Their common interest was to defend remaining free land, fishing and hunting led to intermarriage and cultural exchange.
+Their common interest was to defend remaining free land, fishing and hunting.
+That led to intermarriage and cultural exchange.
 Thus, began the true legend of Black Seminoles in the region.

 Orlando history reveals far more complex relationships between races, since they evolved to include African-Americans and other Native-American tribes who helped the U.S. Army fight and negotiate with Seminoles.
 Even more surprising are records indicating that some African-Americans were indentured servants to the Seminoles.